 Deduct the part of your casualty or theft loss that is not reimbursable.
 Deduct it in the tax year the casualty occurred or the theft was discovered.
 However, a disaster loss and a loss from deposits in insolvent or bankrupt financial institutions may be treated differently.
-See Disaster Losses below, and Special Treatment for Losses on Deposits in Insolvent or Bankrupt Financial Institutions on page 2.
+See Disaster Losses and Special Treatment for Losses on Deposits in Insolvent or Bankrupt Financial Institutions below.